 One more misconception, “the plural of cactus is cacti.”
 Yes and no. It is acceptable to use cactus, cacti and cactuses when referring to the plural.
 Even the above statement about replicating the cactus growing conditions for best results is not totally true!
 Studies have shown home grown cactus from seeds in other climates, Europe, for instance, where there is great interest in all plants not European, thrived well in rich soil with ample water and humidity.

-Not all succulents are cacti, but all cacti are succulents.
+Not all succulents are cacti, but all cacti are succulents -- again, not true.
+There are a few genera within the cactus family that store so little water they are not considered succulent.
 The succulent stem, either globose or columnar are built for water storage and minimum evaporation, ribbed or tuberculate (with round nodule or small eminence, as in Mammillaria, and our Panhandle native, Coryphantha missouriensis, the nipple cactus).
 The ribs and tubercles expand and contract with water availability.
 The more pronounced the grooves and tubercles, the less water the stem is holding.
 Likewise, the ribs are well rounded with ample moisture.